Compare Scotiabank Mortgage Rates in Canada

 Scotia Total Equity Plan (STEP)

-This is a home equity line of credit (HELOC) that enables you to tap into your home equity to pay for your children’s education, buy a new car, renovate, buy a second home or vacation property, or help run your small business.
+This home equity line of credit (HELOC) enables you to tap into your home equity to pay for your children’s education, buy a new car, renovate, buy a second home or vacation property, or help run your small business.
 As long as you have a minimum amount of equity in your home, the STEP allows you to borrow up to 80% of its value as a revolving line of credit.
 It also gives you the flexibility to split your mortgage into two or three different types of mortgages and terms, giving you more control over your interest rate risk.

 Scotiabank Mortgage Payment Increases